jaimejim/lecture/src/coapddos.md

 # DDOS using CoAP

-That CoAP can be used in malicious DDOS attacks is news but at the same time it isn't.
-Already when the CoAP RFC was publish it came with a [Security Section](https://tools.ietf.org/html/rfc7252#section-11) with that caveat in mind, being UDP a choice made to process message faster and scale better.
+That CoAP can be used in malicious DDOS attacks is news but at the same time it is not.
+Already when the CoAP RFC was published it came with a [Security Section](https://tools.ietf.org/html/rfc7252#section-11) with that caveat in mind, being UDP a choice made to process message faster and scale better.
 Today, CoAP is now deployed widely enough to be more than noticeable by malicious attackers as shown in [1](http://i.blackhat.com/eu-18/Thu-Dec-6/eu-18-Maggi-When-Machines-Cant-Talk-wp.pdf) , [2](http://rvasec.com/slides/2018/Rand_Dennis-RVAsec_2018.pdf) , [3](https://nvd.nist.gov/vuln/detail/CVE-2019-9750) and  [4](https://www.zdnet.com/article/the-coap-protocol-is-the-next-big-thing-for-ddos-attacks).

 As CoAP becomes more mainstream, it is likely that there will be more attacks taking advantage of misconfigured endpoints.
 In fact CoAP has already been *"occasionally used as a basis of DDOS attacks, with increasing frequency, reaching [55Gbps on average](https://www.zdnet.com/article/the-coap-protocol-is-the-next-big-thing-for-ddos-attacks/), and with the largest one clocking at 320Gbps"*.
 Apparently the attacks are short-lived, lasting on average *"just over [90 seconds](https://www.securityweek.com/attackers-use-coap-ddos-amplification)"* and feature around 100 packets per second.